microsoft/PowerApps-TestEngine/README.md

 Settings located in the YAML should be able to be "imported" with the solution, so another person could take the solution and corresponding test plan and use the two of them without any modifications.

-Example: environment id changes if the app is imported to a another tenant/environment, and so it is located as a command line or config.json setting.
+Example: environmentId changes if the app is imported to a another tenant/environment, and so it is located as a command line or config.json setting.

 ## Contributing